dozeri83/geo-register-plugin/README.md

 >
 > **If your images have been undistorted, you have two options:**
 >
 > - **Preferred:** Skip undistortion and use the original images directly.
-Most modern
->   NeRF and Gaussian Splatting pipelines handle lens distortion natively.
+LichtFeld Studio can undistort the images natively.
 >
 > - **Alternative:** Copy the EXIF data from the originals to the undistorted images
 >   using [ExifTool](https://exiftool.org/):